alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 ## 🤦 Climate Change Skeptics

-But first we need to convince everyone in the planet of the danger.
+First we need to convince everyone in the planet of the danger.
 Many people are denying the scientific and empirical evidence of climate change.
-Why is this?
+Why?

 ### 🙈 I Don't Want to Believe